 How the Massachusetts SREC program changes impact you

 Massachusetts is one of the best states in the U.S. for solar, thanks in no small part to the SREC program.
 Fortunately, even though the SREC program is closed to new applicants, you can still earn thousands in additional savings under the SMART program.

-You can compare competing quotes from Massachusetts solar installers by joining the EnergySage Solar Marketplace.
+You can compare competing quotes from Massachusetts solar installers by joining the EnergySage Marketplace.
 Thanks to SMART, the average MA solar shopper on EnergySage will break even on their solar panel system in less than five years – one of the shortest payback periods in the United States.